-So what are the basics of putting your child on the road to reading naturally?
-Don’t think of it as or make it a burden or a chore.
-It should be a natural part of your day and should be an enjoyable experience that encourages bonding with your little one, affection and positive associations with books.
+So what are the basics of putting your child on the road to reading?
+Don’t think of it as nor make it a burden or a chore.
+It should be a natural part of your day and should be an enjoyable experience that encourages bonding with your little one, as well as an affection and positive associations with books.
 Share books you enjoyed as a child and together discover new ones, even if it isn’t something that you are interested in.
-Encourage your child to expand his horizons and to reach beyond the familiar.
+Encourage your child to expand his/her horizons and to reach beyond the familiar.

 Here are our tips for making books and reading a natural, organic part of your every day.
 Remember that each child is a unique individual and what works for one parent and one child, may not work for another.
 Relax and enjoy!